 - 1. Preserve and expand statewide affordable housing inventory - 2.
-Balance revitalizing racially and ethnically concentrated areas of poverty (R/ECAPs) and expanding affordable housing options in higher opportunity areas - 3.
+Balance revitalizing racially and ethnically concentrated areas of poverty (R/ECAPs) and expanding affordable housing options in higher opportunity areas with low poverty rates and well-performing schools - 3.
 Improve fair housing knowledge among all relevant stakeholders - 4.
-Promote inclusive housing policies in communities to expand housing choice - 5.
-Expand housing choice for members of the protected classes.
+Promote housing policies in communities to expand housing choice - 5.
+Expand choice for members of classes protected under state and federal fair housing laws.

-In furtherance of meetings the obligation to AFFH and the abovementioned housing goals, the State will implement and/or continue the following initiatives:
+In furtherance of meeting the obligation to AFFH and the abovementioned housing goals, the State will implement and/or continue the following initiatives: